hanansoicher/Multi-Robot-Task-Allocation/README.md

 - Support for dynamically-introduced obstacles and modular environments
 - Bluetooth communication for sending movement commands from a central coordinator node to the robots using HM-10 Bluetooth Low Energy Modules
 - Visual monitoring and debugging interface

+Robots are pololu 3pi+ robots with RP2040 microcontrollers with HM-10 BLE modules connected via UART.
+The central coordinator utilizes an overhead camera to detect the maze layout and convert it into a software representation that can be used to create a graph of travel times between robot start locations and task pickup and dropoff locations.
+The software representation should include a grid with 1 centimeter boxes of the entire maze with obstaacles/maze walls represented as unreachable boxes